MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-reverb-g2-controllers.md

 ### Generating events from the new inputs

-Instead of polling for a controller’s state, you can get data directly from a buttons' Pressed and Released events, which let's you handle even the quickest actions lasting less than a frame.
+Instead of polling for a controller's state once per frame, you have the option of handling all state changes as events, which lets you handle even the quickest actions lasting less than a frame.
 In order for this approach to work, the cache of motion controllers needs to process all states published by a controller since the last frame, which you can do by storing the timestamp of the last MotionControllerReading retrieved from a MotionController and calling *MotionController.TryGetReadingAfterTime()*:

 ```csharp
 private class MotionControllerState